What is The Happy Farm – Lower Hamlet?

 Please email applications to: email@example.com

-Interns are asked to make a financial contribution to cover the cost of the Winter Retreat.
-Last year the interns were asked to pay 2000 € for the Winter Retreat.
+Volunteers are asked to make a financial contribution to cover the cost of the Winter Retreat.
+Last year the volunteers were asked to pay 2000 € for the Winter Retreat.
 After this it was a monthly contribution of 100 €.
 Contributions for 2016-17 are yet to be finalised, but will be shortly.

 We look forward to hearing from you,